 By the end of 2020, only those expats who are having high salaries and less than 4 family members would be able to stay in the country.

 This departure of expats from the country will affect the different sectors such as nutrition, catering and real estate.

 It will affect the lives of locals too

 All of this not only has an impact on the lives of expats but also on the locals.
 The locals will tend to reduce their expenses by shifting their children from private to government schools and moving to less expensive houses or apartments.

 The car agencies will not have to suffer a lot as women are allowed to drive in Saudi Arabia now.
-It is expected that the automobile market will see a significant growth in the year 2018.
+It is expected that the automobile market will see significant growth in the year 2020.

 Furthermore, buying and selling of consumer electronics will reduce which will cause many companies to shut down.
 Usage of second-hand products will increase such as mobile phones and cars.

-Many food chains and restaurants are predicted to close because of few customers and low profits.
-Due to the depressed economy, even the bigger food chains like Mcdonald’s and Kentucky are expected to close down many of their branches.
+Many food chains and restaurants are predicted to close because of a few customers and low profits.